-Policy 4 The inherent capability of the Island's eco-systems should be maintained to sustain varied resources used in the long term.
-The inherent resiliency of the Island's eco-systems should be maintained in conjunction with resource stewardship.
+Policy 4 The inherent resiliency of the Island's eco-systems should be maintained in conjunction with resource stewardship.

-Policy 5 Native flora and fauna should be retained to protect natural habitats-of local significance.
+Policy 5 Native flora and fauna should be retained to protect natural habitats of local significance.

 Policy 6 Measures to avoid and minimize the use of herbicides and other biocides should be undertaken.